Representations of the Kauffman bracket skein algebra I: invariants and miraculous cancellations: Quantum traces of Chebyshev skeins

 \begin{proof} We will use Jones-Wenzl idempotents.

 By Lemma~\ref{lem:ChebJW2}, the element $[K^{S_N}] \in \SSS$ can be obtained by threading the Jones-Wenzl idempotent $JW_N$ along $K$ (using a thickened annulus with core $K$ embedded in $S\times[0,1]$).
-Using the idempotent property of Figure~\ref{fig:JWidemProp}, we can even put a Jones-Wenzl idempotent above each triangle $T_j$ of the ideal triangulation $\lambda$.
+Using the idempotent property of Figure~\ref{fig:JWidemProp}, we can even put a Jones-Wenzl idempotent in each subarc delimited by the intersection of $K$ with the edges of the ideal triangulation $\lambda$.
+Consequently, for each $k$, replace the subarc of $K$ that goes from $e_{i_k}$ to $e_{i_{k+1}}$ by a Jones-Wenzl idempotent $JW_N^{(k)}\in \mathcal T^\omega(T_{j_k})$ as in Figure~\ref{fig:TriangleJW}(a).
+Then $[K^{S_N}]$ is equal to the element of $\SSS$ obtained by gluing the $JW_N^{(k)}$ together.